-The policy distinguishes between the two different types of ISOs that can be imposed by the Professional Conduct Committee (PCC) under section 24(1)(a) and (b) of the Osteopaths Act 1993 (the Act).
+The policy distinguishes between the two different types of ISOs that can be imposed by the Professional Conduct Committee under section 24(1)(a) and (b) of the Osteopaths Act 1993 (the Act).
 The first covers the period before the final hearing, the second covers the 28-day appeal period after the hearing concludes.

-We are proposing to amend the policy so that GOsC will only publish a summary of the outcome for Professional Conduct Committee and Investigating Committee ISO decisions before the final hearing.
-We will continue to publish in full an ISO imposed by the PCC after the hearing concludes and the sanction has been imposed.
+We are proposing to amend the policy so that we will publish only a summary of the outcome for Professional Conduct Committee and Investigating Committee ISO decisions before the final hearing.
+We will continue to publish in full an ISO imposed by the Professional Conduct Committee after the hearing concludes if and when the sanction has been imposed.